Anna Nystrom Looks Smoking Hot In A Black Bodysuit & Oversized Blazer

 “Wow, how adorable you are.
 Sometimes when I close my eyes I can see you standing their and it makes me flutter,” one more added with a few flame emoji.

-Earlier this week, the model rocked another sexy outfit and pigtail braids in a post that attracted a ton of attention from fans.
+Earlier this week, the model rocked another sexy outfit and pigtail braids in a post that attracted plenty of attention from fans.